 “Ehr, sorry, about what?”

 “Where do you reckon Dumbledore is?”
-Lily’s head shot up to the front of the room where the teachers sat.
+Lily’s head shot up to the front of the room where the professors sat.
 The gold, throne like chair in the middle was indeed empty.
 She frowned a bit, trying to remember if there was ever a time when they arrived with the Headmaster absent.

 Her eyes danced over the staff table as they all waited for the Headmaster to appear, and fell upon a new face.